-Note 1: New assignments to the broadcasting service may not be made in 470-582 MHz range.
-The frequency range 526-582 MHz may be used for mobile service/IMT in coordination with the broadcasting service.

-Note 2: The frequency range 582-617 MHz may be used primarily by mobile service/IMT and rural point to point links.

-Note 3: The frequency range 617-698 MHz may be used for IMT except that certain point to point links, subject to population being less, may be protected initially at few locations.
+Note1: The frequency range 612 -698 MHz may be used for IMT except that certain point to point links, subject to population being less, may be protected initially at few locations.
 Such sporadic non-IMT users shall vacate the band in near future.

-Note 4: The frequency band 3300-3400 MHz may be used for implementation of IMT except that initially some usages towards high seas-beyond 50 kms from the coast- and some links in very less populated areas may be permitted for non-IMT usages.
+Note 2: The frequency band 3300-3400 MHz may be used for implementation of IMT except that initially some usages towards high seas-beyond 50 kms from the coast- and some links in very less populated areas may be permitted for non-IMT usages.
 Such non-IMT usages shall be shifted to other bands in near future.